s8sg/faas-flow/README.md

 ## External `StateStore` for coordination controller
-Any DAG which has a branch needs coordination for nodes completion events.
-Faas-flow implements coordination controller which allows the user to use any external Synchronous KV store.
+Any DAG which has a branch needs coordination for nodes completion events, also request execution state needs to me maintained.
+Faas-flow implements coordination controller and request state store which allows the user to use any external Synchronous KV store.
 User can define custom state-store with `StateStore` interface
 ```go
 type StateStore interface {
         // Configure the StateStore with flow name and request ID